Thoughts on VBAC after three or more prior cesareans

-In its latest VBAC recommendations, ACOG specifically addresses VBA2C:
+In those same guidelines, ACOG specifically addresses VBA2C:

 The power of context and training

-One thing that stood out to me was Dr. Klose’s comments on VBAC after multiple prior low transverse cesareans (TLC).
-To sum, he says that he was taught that multiple LTCs were no biggie and he has attended up to VBA5C.
+One thing that stood out to me was Dr. Klose’s comments on VBAC after multiple prior low transverse cesareans (LTC).
+To sum, he says that he was taught that multiple LTCs were “no biggie” and he has attended up to VBA5C.
 This is the power of training and context!

 ACOG guidelines, your legal rights, and “forced” cesareans

-Further, ACOG also says that women cannot be forced to have cesareans even if there is a VBAC ban in place:
+Further, ACOG’s 2010 VBAC guidelines also say that women cannot be forced to have cesareans even if there is a VBAC ban in place: